argorar/WebMConverter/README.md

 #### Version 3.15.0
 * Changed youtube-dl to yt-dlp to get last updates and fixes to download videos without problem
-* Update link to download C++ required package for begginers
+* Update link to download C++ required package for beginners

 #### Version 3.14.1
 * Fix bug to download best quality from youtube